-- The Board of Supervisors must formally adopt the county budget on or before June 30, with no need to initially approve the Recommended Budget. - On or before May 30, the Board must publish a notice stating 1) that the Recommended Budget (as proposed by the County Manager) is available for public review and 2) when a public hearing will be held to consider it. - The public hearing must begin at least 10 days after the Recommended Budget is formally released to the public, but no later than June 20. - The Board must adopt a balanced budget, including any revisions that it deems advisable, after the public hearing has concluded, but no later than June 30.
+The Board of Supervisors must formally adopt the county budget on or before June 30, with no need to initially approve the Recommended Budget on a preliminary basis.

+- On or before May 30, the Board must publish a notice stating that 1) the Recommended Budget (as proposed by the county manager) is available for public review and 2) when a public hearing will be held to consider it. - The public hearing must begin at least 10 days after the Recommended Budget is formally released to the public, but no later than June 20. - The Board must adopt a balanced budget, including any revisions that it deems advisable, after the public hearing has concluded, but no later than June 30.